 Big goals and dreams are made up of tons of tiny choices.
 If you make good choices every day, your life will just get better overall.
 And the next 30 days will pass whether you like it or not, so you might as well use it productively!

-The beauty of the 30 day challenge lies in the fact that you can do almost anything for 30 days.
+The beauty of the 30 day challenge lies in the fact that you can do almost anything for thirty days.
+Having 30 day goals is a nice and simple place to start.

 How to do a 30 day challenge